miguel811/barebones_setup/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how we may create the project, do as you will.
-To get a local copy up and running follow these steps.
+Dont forget to change the mysql password in the .env files.
+There are two .env files.

-The docker images used here
+Resources : docker images used
 - node:lts
 - redis:alpine
 - minio/minio:latest